MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/customer-service-hub-user-guide-resolve-cancel-reassign-a-case.md

 ## Reassign a case

-> [!NOTE]
+> [!IMPORTANT]
-> When [unified routing](../administer/overview-unified-routing.md) is enabled, don't use the assign option on the case form.
-Instead, use the save and route option to assign a case or work item.
+> When [unified routing](../administer/overview-unified-routing.md) is enabled, use the save and route option to reassign a case or work item.

 If you don’t have enough information to resolve a case, or if you think another member in your team has expertise on the subject, you can assign the case to another user or team.